Project Status: In progress

 Local access and emergency services access will be maintained.

-The project is progressing and the mid-block sections between Bathurst Street and Goulburn Street are now open.
 This area is a shared environment with the light rail, so remember to use caution when walking across the tracks.

 Sign up for project updates